cottoknoah/JavaFX-Practice/README.md

 # JavaFX-Practice

 ## Purpose
-- A personal repo built for practicing JavaFX.
+- A personal repo built for practicing JavaFX

 # Tasks